Enrico Mentana: Beginnings in Rai

-On 27 February 1980, Mentana was hired by Rai, Italy's public radio and television broadcaster, at the Foreign Affairs editorial staff of TG1, the newscast hosted on the main channel Rai 1.
+On 27 February 1980, Mentana was hired by RAI, Italy's public radio and television broadcaster, at the Foreign Affairs editorial staff of TG1, the newscast hosted on the main channel Rai 1.
 His video debut was in 1981 as a special correspondent in London with the report of the marriage between Charles of England and Lady Diana.
 His first well-known interview was with the mother of Mehmet Ali Ağca after his assassination attempt against Pope John Paul II.
 He made a swift career in the company, which led him to be the anchor of the mid-evening edition of TG1 first and then editor-in-chief of the weekly TV documentary Speciale TG1, taking over from Alberto La Volpe.

-In 1987, he refused the request from Bettino Craxi, the leader of the Italian Socialist Party, to the main spokesperson for a political commercial; the spot was characterized by the motto "Perhaps a carnation would be good for you too" ("Forse un garofano starebbe bene anche a voi").
+In 1987, he refused the request from Bettino Craxi, the leader of the Italian Socialist Party, to be the main spokesperson for a political commercial; the spot was characterized by the motto "Perhaps a carnation would be good for you too" ("Forse un garofano starebbe bene anche a voi").
 This stance led to tension between Mentana and the Rai management.
 Starting in 1988, Mentana was restricted to minor roles; on 16 January 1989, he was appointed deputy editor of TG2, but was removed a year later.
 In 1991, he was fired from Rai.